Performat/PasswordExtension/README.md

 <img src="https://github.com/fahlout/PasswordExtension/raw/master/Resources/LoginScreen.png" width="320">

 ***NOTE: Not every field in PasswordExtensionLoginDetails may be supported in every password manager.
-PasswordExtensionGeneratedPasswordOptions also may or may not be supported depending on the password manager.***
+PEGeneratedPasswordOptions also may or may not be supported depending on the password manager.***

 ## Example Code